If you are afraid to eject from Expo Managed Workflow to Bare Workflow, this article will help you a lot.

 This is truly awesome, yet, just the same as everything that’s awesome, ends quickly.

-Limitation of Expo managed workflow.
+Limitations of Expo managed workflows

 Here’s the list: